mpentler/graphs1090/README.md

 # graphs1090
 ![Screenshot](https://raw.githubusercontent.com/wiedehopf/graphs1090/screenshots/messages_24h.png)
-Graphs for readsb (wiedehopf fork) and dump1090-fa (based on dump1090-tools by mutability)
+Graphs for readsb (wiedehopf fork) and dump1090-fa (based on dump1090-tools by mutability) - modded for the [OARC tracker](https://adsb.oarc.uk/)

 Also works for other dump1090 variants supplying stats.json